bblankrot/ParticleScattering.jl/README.md

 # Installation

-Currently, only Julia 0.6 is supported.
-Once that's up and running, `Pkg.add("ParticleScattering")` should install this package and all of its dependencies.
+Currently, only Julia 0.6 is supported, and the package must be installed manually.
+See the directions at [the official Julia documentation](https://docs.julialang.org/en/stable/manual/packages/#Installing-Unregistered-Packages-1)